 Tests if a dates object follows another dates object.
 For instance, 1950Q1>1950Q3 returns false.
-If the compared objects have both n>1 elements, the gt operator returns a column vector, n by 1, of zeros and ones.
+If the compared objects have both n>1 elements, the gt operator returns a column vector, n by 1, of logicals.

 le operator (less or equal, <=)